-THE FRENCHIE BOUTIQUE IS OPEN FOR ONLINE ORDERS!
+THE FRENCHIE BOUTIQUE IS OPEN DAILY ONLINE AND IN PERSON

 Since French Bulldogs are top heavy, their back legs will not develop as much muscle as their front.
 This type of breed are prone to developing joint problems.
 Excessive jumping or jumping too high and too often may cause joint problems and spinal injuries.
 All it takes is one hard jump for your Frenchie to get injured.